abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

     - We can use multiple transform functions in the same `transform` property, separated by spaces.

   - The `transform` property is a shorthand for `transform-function`, `transform-origin`, and `transform-style`.
+  - The percentages in `translate` and `scale` are relative to the element's size, not the parent's size.
   - **Gotcha**: `transform` doesn't work with **inline elements** in Flow layout.
     - You need to change the display property to `inline-block` or `block` to make it work.